TimurGar/InfoScience/Journal.md

 I learned that we can use our computers to find a ways to fight against COVID-19.
 You can dowload a program and while your are not your computer it can help scientists to find a ways to fight against COVID-19.

-Questions:
-What strategy is the most efficient to contain the spread of a virus in a general population?

-The most efficient strategy in this situation is to declare a quarantine so that people are not able to go out of their homes, make a maximum distance for going out(may be up to 500 meters).
-Close the stores, except grocery stores and pharmacies.

-In your opinion, should people enable access to the resources of their personal computers as tools for research?
-Are there any risks?

-Of cource there is a risk, that people would be able to accept your personal data.
-But the advantages of using this type of method to find a way:
-    1. It can increase the speed of researching ways how to solve COVID-19.
-    2. This program is optional, so if you afraid of it it is fine.
-I think in this situation the risk is justified because everyone can probably safe a lot of lives without actually communicating with the affected.

 3. Question that I have

 N/A